Reward Gateway (UK) Ltd ("we", "us" or "our") is committed to protecting and respecting your privacy.

 Disclosures of your Information

 - Amazon Web Services EMEA SARL, a cloud hosting provider that runs the underlying servers for our website;

 - Emailcenter UK, a transactional and bulk email gateway, used to send some of our email;

 - Zendesk Inc., a customer support platform;

 - Atlassian Pty Ltd., a ticketing system for our internal teams, used in rare cases if you report a bug to us;

-- WalkMe, Inc., Contextual help, support and assistance for administrators.
+- WalkMe, Inc., Contextual help, support and assistance for The Hive administrators only;

 We also share your personal information with: